jokeofweek/ticcat/readme.md

 # Ticcat

 ## What is Ticcat?
-Ticcat is a simple Tic-Tac-Toe-over-HTTP server.
-It provides an API for letting two clients connect and play a game of tic-tac-toe all over HTTP.
+Ticcat is a simple Game-over-HTTP server.
+It provides an API for letting a number of clients connect and play a game over HTTP.
 All API requests should respond with some JSON indicating either an error or success.

 ## Why?
-I'm taking an AI class and wanted to test out minimax on a simple game that I could play, so I figured Tic-Tac-Toe would be an easy game to setup.
-I also wanted to be able to play against an AI as well as pit various AIs against each other.
+I'm taking an AI class this semester and will need to test a number of AI clients, so I figured it'd be nice to have a simple server which would let me pit players against AIs as well as AIs against each other.
+I also wanted it to be easy to add new games to the server and to support games with different numbers of players.

+### Included Games
+At the moment, I've added the following games:

+- Tic-tac-toe (2 player, 3x3 grid)

 ## Server Setup
 To get the server running, simply clone this repo: